Gambit1583/Diabetes-App/README.md

 - **Browser Compatibility**: The website has been tested on Chrome and Edge.
 - **Responsiveness**: The platform has been tested on mobile, tablet, and desktop devices to ensure optimal performance.
-- **Tested access** with both existing and newly created users to ensure they can access their account.
+- **Tested access** - with both existing and newly created users to ensure they can access their account.
+- **Tested registration** and the automatic login on first use following registration.
+- **Tested Graph Functionality** - Tested graph functionality to show blood sugar inputs over various time frames. graph plaots and connects as a line graph.
+                                  Each plot when hovered over shows a color to indicate high/low/good and presents the user with the date and time that of the blood sugar result as input by the user.

 ## Bugs, debugging and fixes or action